imalenica/imalenica.github.io/_pages/about.md

 <div class="spacer"></div>

-My research interests currently lie at the intersection of causal inference, non- and semi-parametric statistics, high-dimensional inference, efficiency theory, and machine learning.
+My research interests lie at the intersection of causal inference, non- and semi-parametric statistics, high-dimensional inference, efficiency theory, and machine learning. \\
 I am particularly interested in challenges that arise in longitudinal and structured dependent settings, including adaptive sequential experiments, online learning, reinforcement learning, and broader applications in (personalized, public) health.
 {: .notice2}